Tensor product categorifications and the super Kazhdan-Lusztig conjecture

-The above axioms are equivalent to saying that the given data defines a homogeneous action of the $2$-Kac-Moody algebra associated to $\mathfrak{sl}_I$ on $\mathcal C$ making it into a graded integrable $2$-representation in the sense of \cite{R}.
+The axioms (GSL1)--(GSL4) are equivalent to saying that the given data defines a homogeneous action of the Kac-Moody 2-category associated to $\mathfrak{sl}_I$ on $\mathcal C$ making it into a graded integrable $2$-representation in the sense of \cite{R}.
 This is a variation on \cite[Theorem 5.30]{R}; see the proofs of the next two lemmas.

 \begin{Lemma} If $\mathcal C$ is a $U_q\mathfrak{sl}_I$-categorification that is a graded lift of a Schurian category $\overline{\mathcal C}$, then there is an induced structure of $\mathfrak{sl}_I$-categorification on $\overline{\mathcal C}$. \end{Lemma}